Bonar Colleano

-Bonar Colleano (born Bonar Sullivan; 14 March 192417 August 1958) was an American stage and film actor based in the United Kingdom.
+Bonar Colleano (born Bonar Sullivan; 14 March 1924 – 17 August 1958) was an American-British stage and film actor based in the United Kingdom.

 Biography

 Early life

 Colleano was born Bonar Sullivan in New York City.
 He had childhood experiences with the Ringling Brothers Circus and in his family's famous circus.

 He moved to the United Kingdom when he was 12 so his family could appear at the London Palladium.
 He spent several years performing in music halls.
-When war broke out in 1939, he began entertaining troops in Britain and was not called up for either nation's military forces.
-In 1941 he was in a revue Piccadixie.
+When war broke out in 1939, he began entertaining troops in Britain.
+In 1941, he was in a revue titled Piccadixie.
+As a US citizen residing overseas, he was not required to do military service by the US or UK.

 Film career

 Colleano's first important role came with the popular wartime drama The Way to the Stars (also known as Johnny in the Clouds, 1945), playing an American airman.

 He played American servicemen in Wanted for Murder (1946), A Matter of Life and Death (1946), and While the Sun Shines (1947).

-Colleano played an Italian in One Night with You (1948), and was in Good-Time Girl (1948) and Sleeping Car to Trieste (1948).
+Colleano played an Italian in One Night with You (1948), and was in Good-Time Girl (1948) and Sleeping Car to Trieste (1948) and "Broken Journey" (1948).
 He worked regularly in radio, appearing in a revue Navy Mixture, and had a lead part in Once a Jolly Swagman (1949).